abbyssoul/libsolace/README.md

 ### Exceptions policy
-Given the language choice library is designed with the idea tha exceptions can be thrown and functions that don't throw are annotated accordingly.
-The design is the resutl of a few ideas:
+Given the language of choice library is designed with the idea that exceptions can be thrown and functions that don't throw are annotated accordingly.
+The design is the result of a few ideas:
- - Regular functions that return values but which invocations can result in an error (due to invalid internal state or invalid agruments) - this functions should signal that fact by returning Result<Value, Error> (the idea borrowed from Rust language)
+ - Regular functions that return values but which invocations can result in an error (due to invalid internal state or invalid arguments) - this functions should signal that fact by returning Result<Value, Error> (the idea borrowed from Rust language)
  - Object constructors can't return value thus they are allowed to throw.
- - All API clients that whant to use 'safe' interface should use object factories that return Result<> with possible error but don't throw.
+ - All API clients that want to use 'safe' interface should use object factories that return Result<> with possible error but don't throw.

 ## Dependencies